stelligent/config-lint/README.md

 ```

-# Rules
+# Rules File

-The rules file includes a list of objects with the following attributes:
+The rules file specifies what files to process, and what validations to perform.

+## Attributes for the Rule Set

+* Version: current ignored
+* Description: text description for the file, not currently used
+* Type: should be 'Terraform' or 'Kubernetes'
+* Files: filenames must match one of these patterns to be processed by this set of rules
+* Rules: a list of rules, see next section

+## Attributes for each Rule

 * id: unique identifier for the rule
 * message: string to be printed when a validation error is detected
 * resource: the resource type to which the rule will be applied
 * severity: whether the validation generates a WARNING or a FAILURE
-* filters: a list of filters used to detect validation errors
+* filters: a list of filters used to detect validation errors, see next section
 * tags: optional list of tags, command line has option to limit scans to a subset of tags

-# Filters
+## Attributes for each Filter

 Each filter contains the following attributes: